Best Cadence Watches Tested & Rated

-The challenge for a runner when selecting a watch are how good is the quality, accuracy, how easy to use and the cost-value for money.
+The challenge for a runner when selecting a watch is how good is the quality, accuracy, how easy to use and the cost-value for money.
 The option can be sometimes confusing and you need to match your choice of the product to your own methods for fitness goals.

 We looked at how realistic is the performance of the watch being offered in relation to a runner establishing an ideal running cadence for themselves?

-If the watch includes a two way points feature, how good is this feature and how easy to use?
-The compass systems engineered into the devices were interesting because given the basic system functions of a compass, we expected ( and noted) that all compass tech met user friendly standards.
+If the watch includes a two waypoints feature, how good is this feature and how easy to use?
+The compass systems engineered into the devices were interesting because, given the basic system functions of a compass, we expected ( and noted) that all compass tech met user-friendly standards.

-The resolution of the screens were interesting to evaluate and generally the more a runner invests in a particular watch model the better the screen performance, however, even the lower cost models met screen expectations even if the qualities offered were at different levels.
+The resolution of the screens was interesting to evaluate and generally the more a runner invests in a particular watch model the better the screen performance, however, even the lower cost models met screen expectations even if the qualities offered were at different levels.